CALM WATER STORMS

 THE SON OF A SON OF A SAILOR.

-DJ’s pedigree is a fourth-generation Seaman, a lineage of Navy, Coast Guard and Merchant Navy.
+DJ’s pedigree is a fourth-generation Seaman, a lineage of the Navy, Coast Guard and Merchant Navy.

-Most middle-aged men will boast about what they did, where they have been, who they know and revel about the good ol’ days gone bye.
+Most middle-aged men will boast about what they did, where they have been, whom they know and revel about the good ol’ days gone by.
 For DJ it’s all about the comeback story, not the past.
 And now it’s about quality of life, love, staying fit and doing what he loves to do.
 Back to the basics, back to his roots.

 “A man of the sea I was meant to be and the sea will always be in me”.